 New York offers more than the parade and fireworks.
 Nathan's Hot Dog Eating Contest is an old city tradition annually attended by more than 40,000 spectators.
 The Revolutionary New York Walking Tour hits some of the city's historically important landmarks.

 The Independence Day Barbecue

 Also, you can always take a walk in the park and watch American families having barbeque picnics or have your own.
 The Independence Day barbecue has a long history.
-Right after the Revolution, the celebrations included public dinners that later turned into open-air barbeques, open to everybody and included meals made of produce donated by the local farmers and participants making toasts to liberty and democratic ideas are an integral part of such barbeques.
+Right after the Revolution, the celebrations included public dinners that later turned into open-air barbeques, open to everybody.
+The meals are often made of produce donated by the local farmers.
+Toasts to liberty and democratic ideas are an integral part of such barbeques.